kpulgari/ifi-terminal/README.md

 ### Backend

 Our backend consists of three modules that interact with different APIs: `yFinance`, `Finnhub`, and `Reddit`.
 Each module is stored in our `utils` folder and has specific functions to fetch and process data from their respective APIs.
-The `main.py` app imports these modules and calls their functions as needed to retrieve data for display on the frontend tables.
+The `table_renders.py` app imports these modules and calls their functions as needed to retrieve data for display on the frontend tables.
+Then, `main.py` imports the tables from `table_renders.py`.

 - `yFinance` Interactor: Provides fundamental information related to classical trading principles.
 It has live updates and provides near-instantaneous information for investors to make trades.
 - `Finnhub` Interactor: Used for newer, more experimental trading methods.
 We provide analytical bots that draw insights from the market and present them in an easy-to-understand visual manner.